botkop/numsca/README.md

 Numsca is Numpy for Scala.

-I invite you to have a look at [this notebook](https://nbviewer.jupyter.org/github/botkop/numsca/blob/master/notebooks/dl-from-scratch.ipynb), which explains in simple terms how you can implement a neural net framework with Numsca.
+I invite you to have a look at [this notebook](notebooks/dl-from-scratch.ipynb), which explains in simple terms how you can implement a neural net framework with Numsca.

-(If nbviewer barfs, then you can try [this notebook](notebooks/dl-from-scratch.ipynb))

 Here's the famous [neural network in 11 lines of Python](http://iamtrask.github.io/2015/07/12/basic-python-network/), translated to Numsca: